Taking Your Sports Photography Beyond Snapshots

 Pierre

 Great article with loads of swell tips.
 About Auto ISO.
-Elizabeth just published a very helpful article explaining how to use Auto ISO here in Photography Life (photographylife.com/what-is-auto-iso-and-how-to-use-it/#more-142634).
+Elizabeth just published a very helpful article explaining how to use Auto ISO here in Photography Life.
 Hopefully the link is OK.
 Check it out.
 It should help alleviate your fear of Auto ISO.

 Thanks, Jim.
 And thanks for sharing the link.
 Elizabeth’s article is very helpful.